-Glandular fever is generally suspected when tonsillitis is severe and lasts longer than normal.
+Glandular fever is generally suspected when severe tonsillitis lasts longer than usual.

-A sore throat can be caused by a number of conditions, from the flu to vocal tension.
+A sore throat can be caused by several conditions, from the flu to vocal tension.

 A sore throat that occurs suddenly is a typical sign of infectious mononucleosis.

 Many patients describe it as the most severe sore throat they have ever experienced.

 As your body’s immune system fights the virus, it causes the lymph glands to swell.